 - Calls for proposals: published once a year

 Applicants for the ERC Starting Grants - called Principal Investigators (PI) - must have already shown the potential for research independence and evidence of scientific maturity

-For example, it is normally expected that applicants will have produced independently at least one important publication without the participation of their PhD supervisor.
+For example, it is expected that applicants will have produced independently at least one important publication without the participation of their PhD supervisor.

 Applicants should also be able to demonstrate a promising track-record of early achievements appropriate to their research field and career stage, including significant publications (as main author) in major international peer-reviewed multidisciplinary scientific journals, or in the leading international peer-reviewed journals of their respective field.

 They may also demonstrate a record of invited presentations in well-established international conferences, granted patents, awards, prizes etc.

 Normally grants will be € 1.5 million for a period of 5 years (pro rata for projects of shorter duration).
 However, an additional € 0.5 million can be made available to cover eligible “start-up” costs for researchers moving from a third country to the EU or an associated country and/or the purchase of major equipment and/or access to large facilities.